CatalystDevOrg/Catalyst/README.md

 Starts in seconds, no matter the hardware
 ## Great UI
 Powered by TailwindCSS, this amazing UI is great to look at.
 Neat and modern icons by Bootstrap Icons are easy to understand.
+They are in `assets/icons`.
 # Thanks to
 @webdev03, the new and fresh UI \
 @JaydenDev, For some features and UI work \